Luis tiene azúcar en la sangre.

 Sr. León: ¿Eso es grave, doctora? ¿Se va a curar?

-(That is grave, doctor?
+(Is that serious, doctor?
 Is he going to be cured?)
 Note: Observe that literally, "Se va a curar?" means "Is he going to cure himself?"
 Using the reflexive form of a verb is a way to say things in the passive tense, ie: "going to be cured."

 Dra.
 Baylor: Es grave, si no se da tratamiento.
 No se cura, pero se puede controlar, y el paciente puede llevar una vida normal, con medicinas y dieta.